Board Election Process

 - The Board of Directors conducts in person meetings on a quarterly basis and electronic/telephonic meetings at least monthly and as needed.

 - Board members must also be available for extended hours and work during the annual education conference and be available to complete position responsibilities and assigned tasks within acceptable timeframes.

 - Additional position-specific responsibilities also apply.
 Nominees for Board positions should consider these responsibilities when deciding to enter the election process.

 DDNA encourages all qualified members of DDNA to participate in the election process and invites members to consider seeking office as a member of DDNA’s Board of Directors.

-The term length for the President-Elect is 2 years, with succession to the office of President at the end of that time.
-The officer then serves as President for two (2) years.
+- President-Elect serves two years *plus 2 additional years as President with the succession to the office of President at the end of the initial 2 years.
 Election for the office of President-Elect is held every two (2) years.

 The non-voting positions serve at the direction of the Board, serving in the assigned position at the Board’s discretion.

-Current nurse members, who wish to submit a nomination for office, are required to submit the nomination application and credentials to the office of DDNA by email, fax, or mail to ensure it arrives at DDNA’s office by the deadline.
+Current nurse members, who wish to submit a nomination for office, are required to submit the nomination application and credentials to the office of DDNA through the online nomination form.
 Applications received after the established deadline will be rejected.

-Information about the election schedule and timeframes will be provided prior to the beginning of the election process.
+Information about the election schedule and timeframes will be provided prior to the beginning of each election process.